frankaemika/docs/source/tutorial.rst

 Additionally, the `controller` can be fed with desired values by `motion generators`.

-The provided internal controller is:
+Currently the following internal controllers are available:

 * Joint impedance